edelstorm-documentation/english/docs/content-delivery-network.md

 ***

 **IAM policy initialization**

-:    * Go back to the Management Console by clicking on the AWS top left logo.
 :    * Search for the IAM service and click on the result.
 :    * In the left menu, click on {==Policies==}.
 :    * Click on {==Create policy==}.